mpcarl-ibm/crs-docs/pages/crs/crs-guis.md

 {% include note.html content="When configuring Cloudberry, select 'S3 Compatible' from the list of options, not 'Amazon S3' or 'SoftLayer'." %}

-{% include important.html content="When configuring the Cloudberry Client for Windows to securely connect to a COS Cross Region endpoint, it is important to leave the 'Use SSL' box **unchecked** and to specify the destination as `https://{endpoint}`.
-This allows Cloudberry to connect using a compatible TLS handshake protocol." %}
+{% include warning.html content="The current release of the Cloudberry Client for Windows uses TLSv1.0 for establishing secure data transmission over the public Internet.
+IBM Cloud requires the more modern TLSv1.1 or TLSv1.2 to establish a secure connection.
+Connections from the Cloudberry Client for Windows will fail unless the 'Use SSL' box is left **unchecked** during configuration." %}